Essential Oils For Panic Attacks

 Clearly, to tackle this problem effectively some form of investigative counselling is also needed to discover the root of the problem, so if you suffer from panic attacks you should always seek the advice of your doctor before commencing any form of self-treatment.

 Calming essential oils

-Relaxing and calming essential oils such as bergamot, clary sage, frankincense, Roman chamomile, melissa, neroli, rose otto, sandalwood, vetiver and ylang ylang can all help to instill a feeling of calmness, and may be used effectively on their own or whilst supporting other forms of treatment.
+Relaxing and calming essential oils such as bergamot, clary sage, frankincense, roman chamomile, melissa, neroli, rose otto, sandalwood, vetiver and ylang-ylang can all help to instil a feeling of calmness, and may be used effectively on their own or whilst supporting other forms of treatment.

 Copyright © Quinessence Aromatherapy Ltd 2009.
 Written by Sue Charles